Theochron sustained-release tablets

 - Caution is advised when using Theochron sustained-release tablets in CHILDREN, especially children younger than 1 year old; they may be more sensitive to its effects.
 Children may be more likely to experience mild, temporary behavior changes.

 - PREGNANCY and BREAST-FEEDING: If you become pregnant, contact your doctor.
 You will need to discuss the benefits and risks of using Theochron sustained-release tablets while you are pregnant.
-Theochron sustained-release tablets is found in breast milk.
+Theochron sustained-release tablets are found in breast milk.
 If you are or will be breast-feeding while you use Theochron sustained-release tablets, check with your doctor.
 Discuss any possible risks to your baby.

 Possible side effects of Theochron sustained-release tablets: